-High velocity and adrenalin rush!
+High velocity and adrenalin!
 Formula One (F1) has been entertaining the need for speed fans for decades.
 F1 racing is an incredible sport known for its expensive nature.
 No other sport invests so much in its development and equipment as F1.
 It’s also one of the most competitive and dangerous sports in the world.

 The first world Formula One championship race had two titles.

 On the very first F1 Grand Prix, around 120,000 spectators lined the track on race day.
-The most significant spectators were his Royal Highness King George VI, Queen Elizabeth, Princess Margaret and Lord and Lady Mountbatten.
+The most significant spectators were his Royal Highness King George VI, Queen Elizabeth, Princess Margaret, and Lord and Lady Mountbatten.

 F1 drivers go through a lot of training to help them apply brakes sharply when approaching corners.
 F1 racing is a game of both time and speed at the same time.

 The companies don’t always mention the exact price, but the estimated cost of each vehicle is about $7 million.
 The cost of essential components is not included in this estimated cost.
 As the rules over design changes, this cost changes every year.

 The brake discs of F1 race cars can reach up to 1,000 CC˚C, which is comparable to the temperature of molten lava.